What Information Should My Pay Stub Include?

 What if Information is Missing or is Inaccurate?

 If you are not provided with a pay stub with all of the information listed above, or if the information is inaccurate, you may be entitled to penalties from your employer of up to $4,000.00.
+Talk to a employment litigation attorney in Orange County, CA for consultation.

 If the practice is one that affects many employees, the employer could face substantial civil penalties in a class action or a claim under California’s Private Attorneys General Act.
 Often, such penalties can reach into the six-figures.